kerryyys/DS-assignment-2023/Basic Feature/Readme.md

 ● The Stand parameters follow an ascending order of Infinity, A, B, C, D, E, ?, and Null.<br>

 ### PearlJam<br>
+Function to process the order list of the restaurant <br>
 Requirement: <br>
 ● A player can view the waiting list and order processing list of a restaurant of the current day.<br>
 ● A player can view the name, age, and gender of each customer and the food they ordered in the waiting list and order processing list.<br>